K-Lesha/Authentication-block-2022/README.md

 # Authentication-block

 Hi!
-That's my Authorisation app using MVP.
+That's my Authorisation app using VIPER.

 Here it is.